Saturday, February 21, 2026

 She sang to him.

-But the medical reality was eventually coming clear.
+But the medical reality was becoming clear.

 Matthew showed no signs of brain activity.